These guides are designed for new users to SwiftKey or those looking to gain a better understanding of features.

 If you would like to type by seamlessly gliding your finger across the keyboard, then SwiftKey Flow is something you’ll want to check out!

 You can learn more about Flow later on in the guide (or check out this article if you just can’t wait) but for now, you can give it a spin from the ‘Settings’ panel (accessed from SwiftKey Settings by opening the app from your device).

 Key Click Sounds

 Whether you love or hate the idea of hearing a sound every time you tap a key, you can enable or disable key clicks under ‘Settings’ in the SwiftKey Settings (accessed by opening the app from your device).

 Please note that if keyboard clicks are turned off in Apple settings > Sounds, this will not affect the settings selected in SwiftKey.
 However, muting ‘Ringer and Alerts’ in Apple settings > Sounds, will also mute SwiftKey’s key click.

-For more detailed information, including a video, please see this article.
+For more detailed information, please see this article.

 If you want to learn more move on to our ‘Using the Keyboard’ tutorial.